-TTC’s Division of Nursing offers a curriculum with multiple entry and exit points with options for students to earn a diploma and associate degree.
+TTC’s Division of Nursing offers a curriculum with multiple entry and exit points with options for students to earn a diploma and an associate degree.
 The Nursing curriculum incorporates course requirements for the Nursing programs into two levels.
 The sequential program levels prepare students for progressive roles of nursing practice: the practical nurse and the registered nurse.
 Students may successfully complete requirements for each program level and exit, or progress to the next level.
 Requirements for each program level of the curriculum are progressive and must be met before entering courses in the next program level.

 The Nursing curriculum combines general education courses and clinical nursing courses and incorporates classroom instruction, laboratory simulation and clinical practice to ensure students obtain the most current knowledge and high-level skills available in the nursing profession.